 Sending email messages from the PLC sounds like an easy task.
 However, very few applications do this on the production floor.
-This is probably due to the networks involved and using authentication can be complicated.
-In our example, we will use a restricted Gmail SMTP server so no authentication will be required.
+This is probably due to the networks involved, and authentication can be complicated.
+In our example, we will use a restricted Gmail SMTP server so that no authentication will be required.
 We will walk through sending email and text messages from the PLC to Google Gmail.
 Once in your Gmail account, the message can be automatically forwarded to another verified email or SMS text message address.

-SMPT – Google – PLC Send Email Text Messages
+SMP” – Google – PLC Send Email Text Messages

 Simple Mail Transfer Protocol (SMTP) is an internet standard for email transmissions.